diva-exchange/divachain/README.md

 Returns the network participants.
 If stake is given and greater than zero, only network participants with a stake greater-or-equal than the given threshold will be returned.

 #### GET /network/online
-Returns those network participants which have sent pings within a given past time range.
+Returns those network participants which have sent pings during a given time range in the past.

 #### GET /state/search/{search?}
 Search states using a search string.
 If no search string is given, it returns the last API_MAX_QUERY_SIZE states.